deepalir25/Tableau-Project/README.md

 # Projects
-# This section contains mannually created business analytics Dashboards using Tableau and Power BI.
-The files are uploaded in both Power BI(.pbix) and pdf format.
+<p style="font-size: 10pt;">This section contains manually created business analytics Dashboards using Tableau and Power BI.
+The files are uploaded in both Power BI (.pbix) and PDF format.</p>